pact-foundation/docs.pact.io/website/docs/pact_broker/webhooks.md

 ### The 'provider verification failed' event.

 This is triggered every time a verification is published with a failed status.

+## Template parameters

+You can use template parameters in the request URL, body and headers to pass through metadata about the event.
+The most common use of this feature is to pass though the URL of the pact that has changed to the provider verification build.
+See [this list](https://github.com/pact-foundation/pact_broker/blob/master/lib/pact_broker/doc/views/webhooks.markdown#dynamic-variable-substitution) of available parameters.

 ## Using webhooks with the 'contract_requiring_verification_published' event